ld4l-labs/bibliotek-o/README.md

 ## News

-* **2017-07-05** Q2 release of Version 1.1.0
+* **2017-07-06** Release of Version 1.1.0
-* Watch for an announcement of the Q3 release and timeline.
+* Watch for an announcement of the next release and timeline.

 ## Repository contents